Anton Maegerle

-Anton Maegerle is the Pseudonym of a German journalist.
+Anton Maegerle is the pseudonym of the German journalist Gernot Modery.
 He is also the author of books about far-right politics, right-wing radicalism, the New Right, and right-wing policy in general.

 Personal life

 Only very few personal details of his life and career are known to the public.
-He was allegedly 40 years old in 2002, and lives in a village in Southern Germany, where he always lived except when he was studying social science.
+He was in his early 40s in 2002, and lives in a village in Southern Germany, where he always lived except when he was studying social science.
 During the time of his studies, the German right-wing party The Republicans was founded.
 He describes this occasion as the “priming” for his activism.
 He himself is a member of the Social Democratic Party of Germany (SPD).
 After finishing his studies he moved home and started to make his inquiries.
 His articles and books are published under his pseudonym.

 Maegerle does not publish any personal data because he is exposed to hostility and threats, as well as threats of murder from neo-Nazis due to his professional activity.
 At times he was dependent on state personal protection.
 Therefore, he chose a pseudonym under which his articles, book and TV contributions appear.